istio/istio.io/content/en/about/supported-releases/index.md

 ## Support policy

 We produce new builds of Istio for each commit.
 Around once a quarter, we build a minor release and run through several additional tests as well as release qualification.
-We issue patch releases for issues found in minor releases.
+We release patch versions for issues found in minor releases.

-The different types represent a different product quality level and different level of support from the Istio team.
-In this context, *support* means that we will produce patch releases for critical issues and offer technical assistance.
+The various types of releases represent a different product quality level and level of assistance from the Istio community.
+In this context, *support* means that the community will produce patch releases for critical issues and offer technical assistance.
 Separately, 3rd parties and partners may offer longer-term support solutions.

 |Type              | Support Level                                                                                                         | Quality and Recommended Use
 |------------------|-----------------------------------------------------------------------------------------------------------------------|----------------------------